 Policies and What to Pack

 The following camp policies are based on long experience of what works best to make camp sessions safe, fun, and harmonious for everyone.

 - iPads, laptops, and other electronics: We discourage the use of iPads, Nooks, Kindles, and electronic devices at camp.
-We ENCOURAGE a different kind of connection - with each other, the horses and animals, the outdoors and nature.
+We ENCOURAGE a different kind of connection - with each other, the horses and other animals, the outdoors and nature.
 Help us make camp a terrific "unplugged" experience for your daughter.
 “Enjoy camp - plug into PONY FARM!”

-What to Bring
+What to Pack